yezidelongshao/git_github/readme.txt

-readme,look!it is a good story!long long ago,a young man his name is merlin
+readme,look!it is a good story!long long ago, the king of forest is lion,it's name is xinba